Ultimate Patient Comfort in the Office

 If you hate the noises, smells, and tastes associated with dental care and offices and you can’t block them out (even in an office with as many comfortable distractions as ours, such as candles and fresh baked Otis Spunkmeyer cookies), then you may want to experience “twilight sleep” while we do the work.

 Recent research has indicated that the number one reason adults postpone needed dental care was fear!
 That's right – not time or money, but fear!
-Unfortunately, dental decay and periodontal disease won’t make exceptions, so contact 21st Century Dental in Las Colinas to learn more.
+Unfortunately, dental decay and periodontal disease won’t make exceptions, so contact 21st Century Dental of Irving to learn more.
 We work closely with an excellent anesthesiologist with 20+ years of professional experience.
 He makes sure that you have a pleasant experience!

-Why Choose 21st Century Dental for IV Sedation?
+Why Choose 21st Century Dental of Irving for IV Sedation?